-- 1950 Ground broken for new All Saints' Episcopal Church on White Cedar tract, which was purchased from Mrs. Margaret Hitchcock for \$12,000.
-Church designed by Robert R. Jones. - 1950 City Hall expands into adjacent former All Saints' Church building. - 1952 Della Walker House (designed by Frank Lloyd Wright in 1949), completed on West side of Scenic Road and Santa Lucia. - 1953 First worship service for Carmel Presbyterian Church held in Carmel Woman's Club. - 1954 Carmel Ballet Academy Building, designed by Elston and Cranston, constructed on Mission Street between Seventh and Eighth Avenues. - 1954 Carmel Presbyterian Church formally organized with 70 charter members. - 1955 One-hour-parking signs installed on Ocean Avenue. - 1955 Forest Theater Workshop inaugurated.
+- 1950 Ground broken for new All Saints' Church on White Cedar tract, which was purchased from Mrs. Margaret Hitchcock for \$12,000.
+Church designed by Robert R. Jones. - 1950 City Hall expands into adjacent former All Saints' Church building. - 1953 First worship service for Carmel Presbyterian Church held in Carmel Woman's Club. - No murders, no traffic fatalities, one assault, three burglaries.